Code-Institute-Submissions/CitiesInCountries/documentation/Code Documentation and Walkthrough.md

 What? - The Footer links are: About which describes the use and navigation of the website, API's providing links to the descriptions of the API's used on this website to provide data and functionality, Code Snippets providing links to tutorials and courses with knowledge and skills used on this website, Contact Form to provide greatly appreciated feedback, and About Me to view my Resumé, GitHub, and GaffCo for professional communication competence!

-How? - Hovering over the FontAwesome exclamation-point icon scales it to 1.5 times the origiinal size, clicking on it opens the About CSS Modal.
+How? - Hovering over the FontAwesome icons scales it to 1.5 times the original size, clicking on it opens the About CSS Modal.
 A CSS backdrop lies behind the CSS Modal disabling clicking of any other links and buttons on the website.
 Only the Close button on the CSS Modal is clickable.

 Index.html contains the Fixed Footer FontAwesome links, and the CSS Modals and their content.
 Styling of the CSS Modals is specified in style.css.
 The only JavaScript component is the Contact Form sendemail.js script.